 We found 7 geriatricians who accept Humana Gold HMO near Austin, TX.

 Dr. Gwendolyn Miller practices general internal medicine and geriatrics (elderly care).
-Areas of expertise for Dr. Miller include preventive care.
-She is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
-She is a graduate of the University of Texas Medical Branch School of Medicine and a graduate of Texas Health Presbyterian Hospital Dallas' residency program.
+Her clinical interests encompass preventive care.
 She is professionally affiliated with Seton Healthcare Family.
-She is open to new patients.
+Dr. Miller takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
+Her practice is open to new patients.
+Dr. Miller attended the University of Texas Medical Branch School of Medicine and subsequently trained at Texas Health Presbyterian Hospital Dallas for residency.

 Conditions / Treatments